opensearch-project/project-website/_community_members/moviedo.md

 #  name: mastodonusername
 ---

-Michael Oviedo is a software engineer at AWS working on performance and benchmarking for the OpenSearch project.
+Michael Oviedo is a software engineer at AWS working on performance and benchmarking for the OpenSearch Project.
 Outside of work he enjoys playing golf, trying new foods, and binge-watching TV shows.